By using this site, you agree to the Privacy Policy and Terms of Use.

 Environmental and occupational factors amplify exposure risk

 Heat vulnerability is not uniformly distributed.
 Outdoor workers—including agricultural labourers, construction crews, and emergency responders—face prolonged exposure without adequate cooling breaks.
-Urban populations in areas with limited tree cover and dense infrastructure experience urban heat island effects, where surface temperatures can exceed ambient air temperature by 5–7°C, according to analysis from the World Health Organization.
+Urban populations in areas with limited tree cover and dense infrastructure experience urban heat island effects, where surface temperatures can exceed ambient air temperature.

 Key takeaways